 - a.
-Stop engine, and remove key.
+Stop the engine and remove the key.
 Wait about 5 minutes. - b.
-Open engine compartment hood to "lowest position".
-See Section 7.4 ENGINE COMPARTMENT HOOD. - c.
-Remove dipstick by turning it counter clockwise to unlock, and remove.
+Open engine compartment hood to lowest position.
+See Section 7.4 ENGINE COMPARTMENT HOOD.

-d.
-Wipe clean, re-insert in engine and remove.
+- c.
+Remove dipstick by turning it counter-clockwise to unlock and remove. - d.
+Wipe clean, reinsert in engine and remove.

 - e.
 Oil level should be between LOW and HIGH marks. - f.
-Replace dipstick, and turn it clockwise to lock.
+Replace dipstick and turn it clockwise to lock.

 g.
-Add oil as follows if level is below the LOW mark: One U.S. quart (0.96 liter) will raise the level from LOW to HIGH.
+Add oil as follows if level is below the LOW mark: One U.S. qt.
+(1 litre) is will raise the level from LOW to HIGH.